Redefining Technology

 • Impact : Data integration complexities in legacy systems

-Example : Example: Integration of AI systems with a legacy wafer inspection tool failed due to compatibility issues, resulting in a costly overhaul of existing infrastructure to accommodate new technology.
+Example : Example: Integration of AI systems with a legacy wafer inspection tool failed due to compatibility issues, resulting in a costly overhaul of existing infrastructure.

 • Impact : Dependence on accurate data input quality